looSeeCan/surface_pro3/README.md

 - grdctl rdp enable
 - grdctl rdp set-credentials kiosk 'YourStrongPassword!'
 <!-- TODO: this did not work, continuing to troubleshoot -->

+## SEP 22 2025

+- two tablets are damaged
+- Ray16 and Ray 33.
+Replacing.
+These are surface pro 3's.

+I replaced Ray16.
+Put it on the truck.

+Note.
+There are these 4 tablets that I left a note on here: "These need work" The touchscreen and rotation are not working on them.
+Tried to do ray16 on here first but did not work.